 - Implantable defibrillator device insertion

 - TEE for cardiac surgery and critical care

 Our Approach to Pediatric Anesthesiology

 When it comes to surgery and your child, we understand the importance of extra care.
 The anesthesiology team here at Stamford Health is also skilled in meeting the sensitive needs of children.
 Every year, over 1,000 children of all ages receive anesthesia at our hospital.
-Our multidisciplinary team of pediatric surgical specialists is experienced in:
+Our pediatric surgical specialists are experienced in:

 - General surgery

 - Diagnostic testing like MRIs and CT scans

 We promise to make your child feel as comfortable and safe as possible.
 To help achieve this, we offer:

 - Tours of the operating room for the whole family—get to know the environment, as well as our anesthesiologists and nurses.

 - Tours of the pediatric floor and meet-and-greets with pediatric nurses if your child will be staying overnight.